Kathleen Richardson is a social anthropologist and ethicist of technology.

 In 2015 I launched the Campaign Against Sex Robots (now Porn Robots) and campaigns for women’s sex-based rights and child protections.

 In 2023 several female colleagues and I were cancelled by the American Anthropological Association and the Canadian Association of Social Anthropology for wanting to discuss the importance of biological sex as an analytic category.
 You can see the banned seminar here kindly hosted by Heterodox.
-I am also co-founder of Odradek – a lesbian and gay discussion group.

 I am a vegan and advocate for a vegan life and the abolition of all animal cruelty industries.

-Sex Robots: The End of Love (due for publication in the UK in September 2025 and the US November 2025)
+Sex Robots: The End of Love (UK September 2025 and the US November 2025)

 This book presents a unique, feminist approach to ‘sex’ dolls and ‘sex’ robots, taking a critical look at the academic and business narratives that serve to rationalise them.
 As new forms of pornography (porn robots), this edited volume provides an urgent women’s centred critique.